Life choices aren't binary, especially in love.

 Life is full of choices, big and small, that shape our journey and define who we are.
 We are constantly faced with decisions that will impact our future, and often we feel like we are forced to choose between two options, as if life were a binary system.
 However, the truth is that life choices are not binary, and there are often more than two paths to choose from.

 First, let's define what we mean by binary.
 In computing, a binary system is based on the concept of 0 and 1, or yes and no. In other words, it is a system that has only two possible states.
 When we apply this concept to life, we tend to think that we have only two choices: black or white, left or right, yes or no. But this is not an accurate representation of the complexity of our lives.

-Life is full of nuances, shades of gray, and subtleties that make it impossible to simplify our choices into two options.
+Life is full of nuances, shades of grey, and subtleties that make it impossible to simplify our choices into two options.
 We may be faced with decisions that have multiple outcomes, different paths, and varying levels of risk and reward.
 For example, deciding on a career path is not a simple choice between two options.
 There are many factors to consider, such as job security, salary, passion, skillset, and personal values.
 Each factor may have multiple options to choose from, and each option may have its own pros and cons.

 Furthermore, life is not static, and our choices can have ripple effects that can impact our future decisions.
 For instance, choosing to pursue a career in medicine may lead to other choices, such as specialising in a particular field or pursuing further education.
 Likewise, choosing to start a family may lead to decisions about career, finances, and lifestyle that will affect the rest of our lives.

 It's important to recognise that life choices are not binary because this understanding can open up a whole world of possibilities.
 When we stop thinking in terms of yes or no, we can begin to see the multiple paths that are available to us.
 We can take the time to explore our options, weigh the pros and cons, and make informed decisions that align with our values and goals.